 Due to the increasing variations in climate patterns and their adverse effect on crop price volatility, it is essential to integrate climate data with financial models to assess future risks.
-Traditional econometric models often fail to capture the non-linear and asymmetric effects of extreme weather events on agricultural markets.
-To address this gap, our study employs the Exponential Generalized Autoregressive Conditional Heteroskedasticity (EGARCH) model\cite{Bollerslev1986,Nelson1991} to estimate conditional volatility in the log-returns of price for rice (Assam), soybean (Madhya Pradesh), and cotton (Gujarat).
-With estimated conditional volatility as the dependent variable and meteorological data as independent variables, we further employ the Seasonal Autoregressive Integrated Moving Average with Exogenous regressors (SARIMAX) model\cite{shumway2017time} to estimate conditional volatility.
-The predicted volatility is then used as an input into the Black-Scholes model~\cite{BlackScholes1973,merton73,Hull2017} for put options to calculate the premium for MSP-linked crop insurance.
-By incorporating high-resolution climate reanalysis datasets from the Copernicus Climate Change Service, we analyze historical trends and future climate scenarios (e.g., SSP2.4.5 and SSP5.8.5) to assess and model the potential risks faced by agricultural markets.
+Traditional econometric approaches often fail to capture the non-linear and asymmetric effects of extreme weather events on agricultural markets.
+To address this gap, our study employs the Exponential Generalized Autoregressive Conditional Heteroskedasticity (EGARCH) model~\cite{Bollerslev1986,Nelson1991} to estimate conditional volatility in crop price returns.
+With estimated conditional volatility as the dependent variable and meteorological data as exogenous predictors, we further apply the Seasonal Autoregressive Integrated Moving Average with Exogenous Regressors (SARIMAX) model~\cite{shumway2017time} to forecast volatility under climate scenarios.
+The predicted volatility is then used as an input into the Black–Scholes framework~\cite{BlackScholes1973,merton73,Hull2017} to evaluate the premium of put-option–based crop price insurance.
+By incorporating high-resolution climate datasets from the Copernicus Climate Change Service, we analyze historical patterns and future projections (SSP2-4.5 and SSP5-8.5) to assess and model the potential risks faced by agricultural markets.
 Figure \ref{fig:schematic_methodology} illustrates the methodology pipeline used to assess agricultural climate risk.